Summer McIntosh: Summer Olympic Games

-In her first event, McIntosh finished fourth in the 400 metre freestyle, breaking the Canadian national record with a time of 4:02.42.
+In her first event, McIntosh finished fourth in the 400 meter freestyle, breaking the Canadian national record with a time of 4:02.42.
 She advanced to the semifinals of the women's 200m freestyle, but placed ninth there and thus missed the final.
-She was part of the Canadian team for the 4 × 200 metre relay, along with Oleksiak, Rebecca Smith and Kayla Sanchez.
+She was part of the Canadian team for the 4 × 200 meter relay, along with Oleksiak, Rebecca Smith and Kayla Sanchez.
 They set a new Canadian record in the event final, placing fourth.
 McIntosh's last event was the 800 metre freestyle, where she placed eleventh and thus did not advance to the final.

-Following the Olympics, McIntosh made her debut on the International Swimming League as part of the Toronto Titans.
+Following the Olympics, McIntosh made her debut in the International Swimming League as part of the Toronto Titans.

 World Swimming Championships

-McIntosh was part of the Canadian team for the 2021 World Swimming Championships, and won a silver medal as part of the 4×100 metre medley relay, where she swam in the preliminaries for Canada as the team finished in second in the final.
+McIntosh was part of the Canadian team for the 2021 World Swimming Championships in Abu Dhabi, and won a silver medal as part of the 4×100 metre medley relay, where she swam in the preliminaries for Canada as the team finished in second in the final.
 She then helped the Canadian team in the 4×200 metre freestyle relay, swimming the first leg as Canada won gold.
 McIntosh won her first individual medal of the competition when she won the silver in the 400 metre freestyle race.
 She was third at the halfway mark but passed Siobhán Haughey and held on to the second position, finishing behind Li Bingjie.
-McIntosh had set a Canadian record in the 800 metre qualifying, but she withdrew from the event to focus on the 400 and women's relay events.
+McIntosh had set a Canadian record in the 800 metre freestyle heats, but she withdrew from the event to focus on the 400 and women's relay events.